ashleychontos/pySYD/docs/quickstart.rst

 some of `their tutorials <https://docs.python.org/3/tutorial/>`_ first before attempting ours.

-On this page we will work through two examples -- each demonstrating a different application of the software.
-Since the software was initially intended to be a hands-off command-line tool, the first example will run ``pySYD`` :ref:`as a script <quickstart-script>` to introduce the software *and* science in a crash course -- what we refer to as crashteroseismology.
-We'll break everything down to be sure everyone is on the same page and then reconstruct it in a condensed form by importing ``pySYD`` in an :ref:`interaction session <quickstart-module>`.
+We will work through two examples -- each demonstrating a different application of the software.
+Since `pySYD` was initially intended to be a hands-off :ref:`command-line tool <quickstart-script>`, the first will demonstrate this usage in order to introduce the software *and* science -- breaking down each step of the application as much as possible.
+For the second, we will reconstruct the steps and process in a more condensed form by importing `pySYD` in an :ref:`interaction session <quickstart-module>`.

 If you have *any* questions, check out our :ref:`user guide <user-guide>` for more information.
 If this still does not address your question or problem, please do not hesitate